kvimber/kev-mode/README.md

 ### Latest Stuff!

 The current version of the starbound mod is 0.1.0.
-You can get that directly from [this link](releases/latest), or find it at the [releases page](releases).
+You can get that directly from [this link](/releases/latest), or find it at the [releases page](/releases).

 Refer to [semver.org](http://semver.org/) for the versioning scheme rules.

 ### Setup

 * download the latest version zip from the Latest Stuff section above.
-It should be named `kvimber-kev-mode-<hash_value>.zip`.
+It should be named `kev-mode-<version>.zip`.
 * place it in your mods directory within Starbound's local files (on my mac this is under `giraffe_storage/mods`
 * remove any older project folders
 * unzip the file in this directory